-How to Transfer a Repeating Image or Pattern with a Pencil
+How to Transfer an Image to Wood with a Pencil

-Want to add a pretty painted embellishment on a piece of furniture or a decor item, but aren’t sure how to transfer it?
-Here’s a look at how to transfer a repeating image or pattern with a pencil.
-You don’t need fancy material like a lightbox or a printer, just some tape and a light source like a sunny window.
-I do mostly make my own patterns, stencils and decorations, but if you don’t have an original design or find you are much of an experienced draw-er (technical term 😉 …) anything from a book, wall paper, fabric, canvas or card works.
+Want to add a pretty painted embellishment on a piece of furniture or a wood decor item, but aren’t sure how to transfer it?
+Here’s a look at how to transfer a repeating image or pattern with a pencil to a wood surface.
+You don’t need fancy material like a lightbox or a printer, just some tape, a pencil and a light source like a sunny window.
+This is an easy way to transfer an image for painting or wood burning.
+I do mostly make my own patterns, stencils and decorations to paint furniture.
+If you aren’t an artist, you can transfer almost anything you can trace over from a book, wallpaper, fabric, canvas or card works.
 Black and white clip art with solid lines is the next best thing for beginners.
-Copy-right free clip art is all over the web and The Graphics Fairy is a great place to start for vintage patterns and images.
+Make sure to use copy-right free clip art.
+The Graphics Fairy is a great place to start for vintage patterns and images.
 If you are feeling creative you can even draw your own.
 But this is one of the many amazing transfer techniques to make art easier!
+If you aren’t creating a repeating pattern, skip below past that section.

 Besides clip art or a design you’ll need: